No Products in the Cart

-You look at yourself in the mirror and think: “Oh I'm too fat," "I'm too short,” “I wish I had longer legs,” “I'd like to have a smaller nose... or bigger... or thinner or... etc. etc." Even if you don't think so, all those physical, social and even psychological hang-ups that we have go back to our childhood.
-They're related to the pressures and mistakes of our family, which wrongly teaches us to be perfect when we our children.
-That's why they are strongly linked to self-esteem.
+You look in the mirror and think: “Oh, I'm very chubby,” “I'm very short,” “I wish I had longer legs,” “I wish I had a smaller nose... or a bigger one... or a thinner one, or... etc. etc." Believe it or not, all those physical, social, and even psychological hang-ups we have go back to our childhood.
+They are related to pressures and mistakes on the family environment that mistakenly instills a model of perfection in the child.
+Therefore, they are strongly related to self-esteem.

 The fact is that a person who's self-conscious about their physical appearance will never be completely satisfied.
 Whether you go on a diet, have plastic surgery, change your hair color, or do anything else, you'll always find "something else" to focus on and feel miserable about.
 According to the article How to Overcome Hang-ups? from EnFemenino.com, women are more likely to have physical hang-ups than men since they suffer from greater pressure on their image because society praises their appearance.
 Women feel compelled to be beautiful and sexy in any circumstance.

 Now, having hang-ups does not make you a strange person.
 Most of us have them because imperfection is human and it's normal to be aware of it.
 So what remains is accepting and learning to live happily with and despite our imperfections.
 How?
 According to this article, here's what you can do to overcome those hang-ups:

 Accept that we are imperfect and stop trying to please everyone at any cost.

 Transform differences into advantages and focus on our positive aspects and what we do well.

 Learn to look at yourself in the mirror to see yourself as a person with dreams, virtues, qualities, talents, and beautiful features, instead of focusing on the short legs or wide nose.
 Think that charm is born from forgetting about yourself, the opposite of physical beauty.